Your cart

 Tips & Growing Instructions: Daffodils

-How to Plant Daffodil Bulbs
+When to Plant Daffodil Bulbs

 First, choose an area with good drainage and sunlight.
 An area where grass can be left unmown until the foliage has matured is ideal.
 Hillsides are excellent spots.
 The edges of woods are also good, if you are planting an early-blooming variety which will have a chance to mature before the trees come into full leaf.
 For best impact, plant drifts of like kinds and colours.
-Many gardeners "arrange" their drifts simply by taking handfuls of bulbs and throwing them about for a natural-feeling distribution—just dig where the bulbs land!
+Many gardeners “arrange” their drifts simply by taking handfuls of bulbs and throwing them about for a natural-feeling distribution—just dig where the bulbs land!
+This classic approach appears in any practical daffodil planting guide and is central to Naturalizing with Daffodils.
+Plant daffodil bulbs where soil drains freely and sunlight is ample; importantly, this also includes places protected from standing water in winter so caring for daffodils is easier.

 Naturalizing with Daffodils